Mulan (1998 soundtrack)

 Mulan: An Original Walt Disney Records Soundtrack is the soundtrack for the 1998 Disney animated feature film Mulan.
-Released by Walt Disney Records on June 2, 1998, the album featured songs by Matthew Wilder and David Zippel, conducted by Paul Bogaev, and score composed and conducted by Jerry Goldsmith.
+Released by Walt Disney Records on June 2, 1998, the album featured songs composed by Matthew Wilder and David Zippel, conducted by Paul Bogaev, and a score written by Jerry Goldsmith.
 Vocalists included Lea Salonga, Donny Osmond, 98 Degrees, Jaz Coleman, Stevie Wonder and Christina Aguilera.

 The album peaked at No. 24 on the Billboard 200 on July 18, 1998, concurrent to the film's run in theaters.
 No singles from the album charted on the Hot 100, although Aguilera's version of "Reflection" did reach number 15 on the Adult Contemporary chart, while 98° and Stevie Wonder's "True to Your Heart", the film's theme song, did reach number 51 on the Adult Contemporary chart.

 The collective efforts of Zippel, Wilder, and Goldsmith were nominated for the Academy Award for Best Original Musical or Comedy Score at the 71st Academy Awards, but lost to Shakespeare in Love.

 A limited edition promotional album featuring Jerry Goldsmith's complete score was also released and became a collector's item.

 The Japanese version has "Breathe" by Luna Sea as the theme song.
 The Korean version uses "Eternal Memory" by Lena Park.